Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Baltimore is 5-3 against the spread, and 5-3 overall, at home.

-- Pittsburgh is 2-5 overall, and 3-4 against the spread, on the road.
+- Away from home, Pittsburgh is 2-5 overall and 3-4 against the spread.

-- This season, in four of seven away games Pittsburgh has gone over the total.
+- In seven away games this season, Pittsburgh has hit the over four times.

 Powered by Data Skrive.